rafatoba/avisporra/README.md

 # avisporra
 Avisporra with all its submodules.
+Backend part.

 This repository is intended to hold all the different submodules that are part of the avisporra.
 Please navigate into each submodule to see what is it responsible for.